Prizes and bursaries

 Rules

-- Please email us a detailed proposal in not more than 1,500 words describing how the time will be spent.
+Please email us a detailed proposal in not more than 1,500 words describing how the time will be spent.
 Though not essential, you may wish to pursue a research topic or a comparative study.

-- Our judging panel will rate your proposal according to its originality, its relevance to forensic psychiatry, its potential for enhancing services and its feasibility and will look for:
+Our judging panel will rate your proposal according to its originality, its relevance to forensic psychiatry, its potential for enhancing services and its feasibility and will look for:

-- a description of the background to the proposal, its aims and purpose, the methods by which these will be achieved and the likely implications of having completed the visit.
 Be ambitious, but the assessing panel will also place great weight on focus and feasibility.
 This fellowship may, for example, provide an opportunity to initiate an international research collaboration, or pave the way towards it, but completion of worthwhile research in 2-4 weeks is unlikely.
-Other examples of supportable proposals include (but are not confined to) learning an assessment or management technique which would not otherwise be possible, or providing training in something along these lines for a developing service which would otherwise have a development gap.

 - details of the centres to be visited and the reasons for visiting

-- intended immediate and short term outcomes and how these will be measured or demonstrated - with a statement of longer-term implications where possible
+- intended immediate and short-term outcomes and how these will be measured or demonstrated - with a statement of longer-term implications where possible

 - details of the costs involved, including travel costs